jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f344fc1520b6719f2e35605
+id: 5f344fbc22624a2976425065
-title: Part 9
+title: Part 10
 challengeType: 0
 ---

 # --description--

-There will be two sections on the menu, one for coffees and one for desserts.
-Add a `section` element within the `main` element so you have a place to put all the coffees available.
+Create an `h2` element in the `section` element and give it the text `Coffees`.

 # --hints--